shariq1989/cookbook/content/recipe/guacamole.md

 #### How should I store my guacamole?

 This guacamole keeps well in the refrigerator if stored properly.
 Add the guacamole to an airtight container.
-I leave the pit in the guacamole and squeeze a little bit of fresh lime juice over the top to preserve the freshness.
-Place Saran wrap on top of the guacamole and press it down, so the plastic covers any exposed guacamole.
-Cover the container with the lid; it will keep up to 3-5 days.
+I leave the pit in the guacamole and place Saran wrap on top, press down so that the plastic covers any exposed guacamole.
+Cover the dish with the lid; it will keep up to 3-5 days.

  ### DIRECTIONS: STEP-BY-STEP